jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

       ...
    ```
 * **Subdevice type**
-   Subdevice type is user visible, differentiating gpu devices between different vendors.
-Users can query the subdevice type of the device if they want to know whether the GPU device is "NVIDIA_GPU", "INTEL_GPU" or "AMD_GPU", through [list_physical_devices](https://www.tensorflow.org/api_docs/python/tf/config/list_physical_devices).
+   Subdevice type is user visible, differentiating gpu devices between different hardware vendors.
+Users can query the subdevice type if they want to know whether the GPU device is "NVIDIA_GPU", "INTEL_GPU" or "AMD_GPU", by invoking [list_physical_devices](https://www.tensorflow.org/api_docs/python/tf/config/list_physical_devices).

-   This RFC propose that plugged gpu device will override the default gpu device.
-So when users invoke `list_physical_devices("GPU")`, they can only see the plugged gpu device.
+   This RFC proposes that plugged gpu device will override the default gpu device.
+When users invoke `list_physical_devices("GPU")`, they can only see the plugged gpu device.
 If users want to use default GPU device(CUDA), they need to manually uninstall the plugin.

-   For example, in the case of two GPUs in the same system, e.g. NVIDIA GPU + X GPU and installing the X GPU plugin, only X GPU is visible.
+   For example, in the case of two GPUs in the same system, e.g. NVIDIA GPU + X GPU and installing the X GPU plugin, only X GPU is visible and usable.
+If users want to use Nvidia GPU, they need to uninstall the X GPU plugin.
     ```
     >> gpu_device = tf.config.experimental.list_physical_devices(`GPU`)
     >> print(gpu_device)